aragon/nest/FAQ.md

 If your project is non-technical in nature, we will amend the funding milestones to suit your project.

 ### Do you take board seats?
-- No. We do however require that grantees set up an Aragon DAO to manage their project.
+No. We do however require that grantees set up an Aragon DAO to manage their project.
 We think it's important that grantees effectively coordinate with the wider Aragon ecosystem.
 To faciliate this, we require that your Nest lead is also one of your DAO members.
 If there are synergistic Aragon projects that we think you think should be tightly collaborating with, we may also insist that members for these projects are included in your Aragon DAO.

 ### Do you require us to make monthly updates?
 Yes.
 In order to best support projects we require relevant information concerning the ongoing status of your project.
 Your Nest lead will work with you to put together this information each month.
 It's designed to be non-burdensome, comprised of information that you should be tracking any way.
 We ask that you publish this information on the Nest blog at the end of each month to create transparency with the Aragon community.

 ### Are there any other requirements to recieve funding besides just building our project?
-- You will need to sign a legal agreement with the Aragon Association, use an Aragon DAO to transparently manage your funds, create a Keybase chat for your project, create a logo for your project (we can help with this), and create documentation for your project (we have templates for this), and (if your project handles private keys or has solidity code) get a security audit for your project (we can help with this).
+You will need to sign a legal agreement with the Aragon Association, use an Aragon DAO to transparently manage your funds, create a Keybase chat for your project, create a logo for your project (we can help with this), and create documentation for your project (we have templates for this), and (if your project handles private keys or has solidity code) get a security audit for your project (we can help with this).

 ### How will the funds be released to the grantees?
-- All payments will be made in cryptocurrencies.
+All payments will be made in cryptocurrencies.
 The grants will be paid in DAI and released in portions according to the agreed roadmap (and deliverables) that the team has submitted in their proposal.
 A possible reward depending on total project completion will be given in ANT to reward value created for the Aragon Network and to enable the participation in the governance of the project.

 ### Do you have standard legal documents that you use between Aragon Association and the Nest team?
-- Yes, you will receive a standardised grantee agreement that you will be expected to sign.
+Yes, you will receive a standardised grantee agreement that you will be expected to sign.
 You can click here to [view a template of this legal agreement](nest-agreement.md).

-## Working with us

-## Application technical support

 ## Post-funding